RafaelOliRod/RafaelOliRod/README.md

 ## About Me
 - 🔭 I am currently studying electrical engineering and working on projects focused on data science.
 - 🌱 I am learning Python and its libraries, Machine Learning, and SQL.
-- 🤝 I am looking to collaborate on data and machine learning projects.
+- 🤝 I am looking to collaborate on data, web scraping and machine learning projects.
 - 📫 You can find me on [LinkedIn](https://www.linkedin.com/in/rafael-rodrigues-379112278/).

 ## Technologies and Tools